 The other city where you can not ignore is St. Petersburg, Russian cultural capital, which includes its canals and palaces, as at the time of the tsars, and offers of places like the legendary Peter and Paul Fortress and the Nevsky Prospekt.

-At the far east, Vladivostok has recently opened to foreigners, and is the center of a nature reserve where there are tigers and bears and leopards.
+In the far east, Vladivostok has recently opened to foreigners and is the center of a nature reserve where there are tigers and bears and leopards.

 Not very far from Moscow, Novgorod dated 9th century teems with wonders, despite the devastation of the Nazis: the icons of the Palace of Facets, the historical museum, many churches, including that of the Transfiguration of the Savior with beautiful Byzantine frescoes.